sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Simple_Chat.md

 ## Streamlit Application

-1. Create new Streamlit application.
+1. In Snowsight, create new Streamlit application.
 Call it: `Simple Chat`.
 1. Use created resources for `App location` and `App warehouse`.
-1. Copy and paste the code from `streamlit/simple_chat.py`
+1. Copy and paste the code from `streamlit/simple_chat.py` from git

 ## Questions to ask